federicoviscomi/integrator-ngx-json-schema/README.md

 #### Two approaches to writing your own frameworks

 The two built-in frameworks (in the `/src/lib/src/framework-library` folder) demonstrate different strategies for how frameworks can style form elements.
 The Bootstrap 3 and Bootstrap 4 frameworks are very lightweight and include no additional widgets (though they do load some external stylesheets and scripts).
 They work entirely by adding styles to the default widgets.
-In contrast, the Material Design framework uses the [Material Design for Angular](https://material.angular.io) library to replace most of the default form control widgets with custom widgets from that library.

 ## Contributions and future development